Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Miguel Cabrera and his .417 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Thursday at 7:15 PM ET.
+Miguel Cabrera -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Gavin Williams on the hill, on August 18 at 4:10 PM ET.

 Miguel Cabrera Game Info & Props vs. the Guardians